HarishChoure/Patterns/README.md

-This is some basic pater
+This is some basic paterns question ?